Songonge/Excel-Projects/Sales Analysis/Sales_Analysis_Report.md

   * Region
   * Segment
   * Top five states
-  * Top five product
+  * Top five products

 * **Line charts** for sales and profit trends over time
-* Cards to display KPIs from the data such as:
+* Cards to display KPIs from the data, such as:
   * Total Customers
   * Total Revenue
   * Total Profit
   * Total Quantity
   * Profit Margin

-* **Slicers** to filter data contained in Pivot tables such as
+* **Slicers** to filter data contained in Pivot tables, such as
   * Year
   * Ship Mode
   * Ship Duration